kuPacemaker/flask-modelboot-qg/README.md

 {
-  "bkd": "Well, but I still wanna ask: 'How was your day?'", "q": "Why do you think I still want to say hello to her?"
+  "bkd": "Well, but I still wanna ask: 'How was your day?'", "q": "Why do you think I still want to say hello to?"
 }
 ```